NoraCodes/nora.codes/content/tutorial/chaining_fallible_operations_with_combinators.md

     .collect();
 </code></pre>

-Admittedly, this does result in throwing away the errors, which may not be what we want.
+This results in throwing away the errors, which may not be what we want.
 We could `filter` with a `match` expression, or do other iterator magic, if we simply wanted to log the errors, but what if we want to abort on error?

 Fortunately, `Result<_, _>` [implements](https://doc.rust-lang.org/std/iter/trait.FromIterator.html#implementors) a trait called `FromIterator`, which allows the `collect()` iterator method to collect into a result, inverting the containment relationship: